Our Polling

 Links to the full tables can be found here.

-Stack polled 1,007 individuals in Scotland to understand their views on Scottish politics.
+• Stack polled 1,573 individuals across the UK to understand their views on biodiversity and housing.

 Numbers based on 50 or fewer respondents should not be seen as representative of the demographic group as a whole.
 Due to weighting and rounding percentages may not sum to 100%.